Thusitha-Piyathilake/LifePulse/README.md

 LifePulse was developed to promote healthy habit formation and lifestyle awareness while strengthening practical Android development skills using Kotlin.

 ---

-## ▶️ How to Run
-1. Clone the repository
-2. Open the project in Android Studio
-3. Sync Gradle files
-4. Run the app on an emulator or physical Android device

----